rnelsonchem/PyChem_website/batch/batch.rst

 * Automatically read and process a series of files from a folder using functions from Python's built-in `os`_ module.

-* Learn about string customization using `string formatting`_.

-* Optional: Learn about the compact list generator process called `list comprehension`_

 Data
 ----